enatsek/Debian-Ubuntu/CertbotOnDebianUbuntu.md

 ## 0. Specs
 ---
-Automation of SSL and certificate renewal for Apache 2 on Debian 12 (also  11) and Ubuntu 22.04 (also 20.04) servers.
+Automation of SSL and certificate renewal for Apache 2 on Debian 11/12 and Ubuntu 22.04/24.04 servers.

-My server's hostname is srv1.x11.xyz.
+My server's hostname is srv1.386387.xyz.
 You have to change it to yours.

 Sources:
 <https://certbot.eff.org/>